Tonight (Best You Ever Had)

-"Tonight (Best You Ever Had)" is a song by American singer-songwriter John Legend featuring American rapper Ludacris.
-Written alongside Miguel and production group Phatboiz, the song served as the lead single from the soundtrack to the 2012 American romantic comedy film Think Like a Man.
+"Tonight (Best You Ever Had)" is a song by American singer-songwriter John Legend featuring American rapper Ludacris, released on January 23, 2012, through Columbia Records.
+Written alongside Miguel and production group Phatboiz, the song served as the second single from the soundtrack to the 2012 American romantic comedy film Think Like a Man.
 "Tonight (Best You Ever Had)" peaked at number 12 on the US Billboard Hot R&B/Hip-Hop Songs and reached the lower half of the US Billboard Hot 100.
 It reached platinum status in the United States and earned a Grammy Award nomination for Best Rap/Sung Performance.